AminaMar/pediatric-pneumonia-detection/README.md

 ## 🖥️ Clinical Application

-**Full-Stack Streamlit Application — Developed by Miloudi Maroua Amira** ([@lily01011](https://github.com/lily01011))
+**Developer & Business Model: Miloudi Maroua Amira** ([@lily01011](https://github.com/lily01011))

 The clinical application was built and designed by Miloudi Maroua Amira, integrating the AI models trained by Labani Nabila and the preprocessed data pipeline built by Bouhmidi Amina into a complete, production-grade clinical decision support system deployable in any clinic with Python — no database server required.
+The business model and deployment strategy were also designed by Miloudi Maroua Amira.

 ### Dual AI Diagnostic Pathways